 A lifetime of good health starts with the right information.
-Below you’ll find resources that are more than affordable – it’s FREE.
+Mind Body and Flow offers resources below that are more than affordable – it’s FREE.

 Candidiasis is a condition in which Candida albicans, a common form of digestive yeast, grows out of control and causes infection.
 Candida albicans are the most common digestive yeast and can become problematic in the body when they proliferate.